The kids school, your friends, the local park, your favourite coffee shop and hairdresser… You don’t

 – staying in an area you know and love (and keeping your children in their current school)

-– building the exact home you want rather than renovating or extending and having many of the same issues with your current house.
+– building the exact home you want rather than renovating or extending and having many of the same issues with your current house

 The list of benefits keeps going but one you might not have considered is the opportunity to add a granny flat.
 New South Homes can build an attached or detached granny flat at the same time as building your dream home – giving you an investment property and means of earning an income when they hand over the keys.
-As block sizes in established suburbs are often much larger than new development areas, it is possible to do this in a way that doesn’t compromise on your plans.
+As block sizes in established suburbs are often much larger than in new development areas, it is possible to do this in a way that doesn’t compromise your plans.

 2. Think about needs first